greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

     >**Note**
     >The `--differential` option cannot be combined with any of the following `gprecoverseg` options: `-i`, `-o`, `-F`, or `-p`.

+--max-rate max\_rate
+:    Optional.
+Maximum transfer rate for Full recovery of failed segments.
+Rate is in kB/s, suffix `k` or `M` can be used to signify kB/s or MB/s.
+Valid options are from 32kB/s to 1048576kB/s(1024MB/s).

 -v \| --verbose
 :   Sets logging output to verbose.